cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

       cluster - that is, base backups and WAL archives.

 !!!
 Note
-    A recovery object store is normally an AWS S3 or an Azure Blob Storage compatible source that is managed by Barman Cloud.
+    A recovery object store is normally an AWS S3, or an Azure Blob Storage, or a Google Cloud Storage source that is managed by Barman Cloud.

 When only the streaming connection is defined, the source can be used for the `pg_basebackup` method.
 When only the recovery object store is defined, the